-The 2019 Series P Bonds shall not be deemed to constitute a debt or liability of the State of New Jersey (the "State") nor a pledge of the faith and credit of or taxing power of the State or any political subdivision thereof.
+The 2020 Series of Bonds shall not be deemed to constitute a debt or liability of the State of New Jersey (the "State") nor a pledge of the faith and credit of or taxing power of the State or any political subdivision thereof.
 The University has no taxing power.